emiliodallatorre/Super-SloMo/README.md

 ## Changelog / Credits

 Added support for Apple's Metal (MPS) backend on macOS and improved multi-backend selection.
 Installation notes for MPS are linked above.

+Also added a convenience shell wrapper `sslomo.sh` (project root) to simplify converting single videos and to optionally auto-download the pretrained checkpoint.

 Modifications and maintenance by Emilio Dalla Torre ([emiliodallatorre](https://github.com/emiliodallatorre)).

-Also added a convenience shell wrapper `sslomo.sh` (project root) to simplify converting single videos and to optionally auto-download the pretrained checkpoint; the script and the documentation were added/maintained by Emilio Dalla Torre.